GeekyAnts/laravel-inertia-sharedo/README.md

 npx tailwindcss init
 ```

-In your tailwind.config file, add the following:
+In your **tailwind.config.js** file, configure the **purge** option with the paths to all of your Blade templates and JavaScript components so Tailwind can tree-shake unused styles in production builds:

 ```jsx
 module.exports = {